Generate Julia code that provide functions to run CLI programs.

 Keyword arguments:

-, do not generate the base command.
-The base command must be made available by the caller, either by including it incustom_include
+custom_include: a string to include at the top of the generated moduleignore_base_command: iftrue, do not generate the base command.
+The base command must be made available by the caller, either by including it incustom_includeor by defining it in the module before callinggenerate.

 The primary command line options are generated as methods within the module, with names same as the option name.
 The optional parameters are keyword arguments.
 And the methods accept other arguments to be passed to the command.